 The best satellite Internet should provide reliable and affordable service competitive with the more traditional cable and DSL Internet providers in your area.

-If you live in a rural area far away from high-speed Internet grid - and cannot make do with dial-up Internet - or are unhappy with your current Internet service provider, it's time to consider satellite broadband Internet.
+If you live in a rural area far away from high-speed Internet grid - and cannot make do with a dial-up Internet connection - or are unhappy with your current ISP, it's time to consider satellite Internet.

 Our review of the top satellite Internet providers should help you find a company that best suits your needs.